DrChainsaw/NaiveNASlib.jl/README.md

 # Ok, lets add names to layer1 and layer2 and change the name of invertex

 # Lets first define the default: Fallback to "clone"
-# clone is the existing function to copy things in this manner as I did not want to override Base.copy
+# clone is the built-in function to copy things in this manner as I did not want to override Base.copy
 copyfun(args...;cf) = clone(args...;cf=cf) # Keyword argument cf is the function to use for copying all fields of the input

 # Add a name to layer1 and layer2